LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/GettingStarted.md

 	These will be used for the first authorization request to Conversational Cloud in order to identify your connector and provide it with an **AppJWT**.
 Refer to [Getting an AppJWT](connector-api-send-api-authorization-and-authentication.html#get-appjwt) for more information.

-3. **Getting a consumer JWS** - An **AppJWT** is not sufficient to identify a consumer with LiveEngage.
-With a valid AppJWT, you can obtain a consumer JWS (Java Web Signature) to identify the consumer in LiveEngage:
+3. **Getting a consumer JWS** - An **AppJWT** is not sufficient to identify a consumer with Conversational Cloud.
+With a valid AppJWT, you can obtain a consumer JWS (Java Web Signature) to identify the consumer in Conversational Cloud:

 	**Request Example**